OfficeDev/outlook-dev-docs/docs/add-ins/testing-and-tips.md

 ---
 title: Deploy and install Outlook add-ins for testing | Microsoft Docs
-description: Learn how to test an Outlook add-in during development.
+description: Create a manifest file, deploy the add-in UI file to a web server, install the add-in in your mailbox, and then test the add-in.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins